This article describes how to create banner tables using pick one - multi or grid questions.

 In situations where there is a need to use different combinations of variables for different columns, some options are:

-- First create variable with all relevant filtering variables, use the method described above, and delete any columns that are not required.
+- First, create a variable with all relevant filtering variables, use the method described above, and delete any columns that are not required.

 - Filtering - Apply Filters to Columns or Rows, which will allow you to create manually create filters, one-by-one.